 Add to that a quaint, well-preserved old town full of locals passing their day.
 The varied paths were full of colorful flowers and charm in early November.
-There were many restaurants, but it still gave off a sense of authenticity that tourism hadn’t quite taken over yet.
+There were many restaurants, but it still gave off a sense of authenticity that tourism hadn’t taken over.

 Our final stop Dubrovnik

-Let us make our way to the final gem of this country we came to love, the great walled city of Dubrovnik.
+Let us go to the final gem of this country we came to love, the great walled city of Dubrovnik.
 It is our cover photo on this post, and it is a city that seems almost surreal.
 Something out of a fantasy novel, this city is built on a rocky cliff that hangs over the water on one side and opens up to a port on its eastern end.
-A massive wall built in the 13th century protects it; encompassing the town; you can only grasp the scale in person.
+A massive wall built in the 13th century protects it, encompassing the town; you can only grasp the scale in person.